← Back to blog

 In GEO, you think in terms of answer intent

-You structure content so an AI can extract a reliable summary, compare options, and identify your brand as a reference.
+You structure content so an AI can extract a trustworthy summary, compare options, and identify your brand as a reference.

 That means investing in: